Kona Earth -Kona Coffee FAQ

 What do your different coffee grades represent?

-Peaberry is in a class of its own as a Type II.
-It is a special mutation in which only one bean develops instead of the usual two.
-More sugars develop per bean leading to a better-developed flavor profile.
+Kona Peaberry: A natural anomol representing less than 5% of any harvest, peaberries occur when only one bean develops instead of the usual two.
+More sugars develop per bean leading to what many believe is a superior flavor profile.

 What is the source of the tasting notes for each Kona coffee?